syncfusion/blazor-docs/src/lists/listview/how-to/create-dual-list-from-listview.md

 ## Moving selected item from one list to another list (>) and (<)**

-The `Selected` event is triggered when selecting a list item in the ListView.
+The `Clicked` event is triggered when clicking a list item in the ListView.
 The selected items can be transferred between two lists.
 These buttons will be enabled when selecting an item in lists.

 ```csharp